 Florida ABLE, Inc. (ABLE) was created on July 1, 2015 as a not-for-profit organization doing business in the State of Florida.
 ABLE was established under Section 1009.986(1) of the Florida Statutes to encourage and assist the saving of private funds in tax-exempt accounts in order to pay for the qualified disability expenses of eligible individuals with disabilities.
 The Florida Prepaid College Board (the Board), a component unit of the State of Florida, administers ABLE in accordance with a Direct-Support Organization Contract.
 ABLE is included in the Florida Prepaid College Board's financial statements as a private-purpose trust fund.
-As such, assets in excess of liabilities are presented as "held in Trust for individuals and program administration."
+As such, assets in excess of liabilities are presented as "held in trust for individuals and program administration" within the Florida Prepaid College Board's financial statements.